perfact/zodbsync/README.md

 Use the `config.py` as a starting point for your configuration.
 At the moment, it is not automatically installed.
-The canonical path for the configuration is `/etc/perfact/modsync/zodb.py`, so if you do not want to supply the path to the configuration when calling the scripts, copy the configuration file there (this will change in a future version).
+The canonical path for the configuration is `/etc/perfact/modsync/zodb.py`, so if you do not want to supply the path to the configuration when calling the scripts, copy the configuration file there.

 The most important settings are:
 ### `conf_path` or `wsgi_conf_path`